 Despite the ongoing proceedings surrounding the Brexit referendum aftermath, Great Britain continues as one of the most popular choices for settling down worldwide.
 UK citizenship confers several benefits to those who have it, including easy visa policies to several countries around the world, free medical aid, exempt or low school fee, and much more.
 Anyone who can qualify the general criteria for British citizenship can apply UK (British) Passport.

 However, getting a UK passport is not at all easy.
 The process demands that you meet the primary criteria, which is you must be either a British resident by birth or should have qualified to settle in the U.K. without any time restrictions.
 Several conditions govern how your right to call yourself a British national is exercised.
-If you do qualify to apply for a British passport, you ought to know the conditions that govern the subsequent process.
+If you do qualify to apply British passport, you ought to know the conditions that govern the subsequent process.

 Getting a British (UK) passport:

 To get going, you first need to check your eligibility as a British citizen.
 There are three ways by which you can consider yourself a true British citizen and qualify to apply for UK passport.